The following is an excerpt.

 The product is data, services and solutions for the modelling of materials exposed to extreme loadings.
 Enodo is Latin and means to enlighten or analyse something or simply to untie a knot.

 «We will evolve routines that able us to deliver our products quickly at competitive costs.
-Preferably, we should deliver both faster and at more attractive prices than our competitors», says Jens Kristian Holmen, one of six researchers from SIMLab and SFI CASA that now join the ranks of entrepreneurs.
+Preferably, we should deliver both faster and at more attractive prices than our competitors», says entrepreneur and former PhD candidate at SIMLab, Jens Kristian Holmen.

 Offspring from FORNY2020 project

 The company´s customers will be in transportation sector, industry, oil, gas sectors and physical infrastructure security.
 The business idea is to offer high-quality material data combined with expertise in the modelling of materials.
 The product is material cards, which describe how different materials react to impact and extreme loadings.
 The specific customers will be in the material and production sectors, and also industry that requires advanced simulations.
 They all have one common requirement; reliable material cards to simulate, calculate, design and evolve their products.

 It all started with the Research Council of Norway’s FORNY2020 programme.
 The driver behind the programme is to use publicly funded research to lead to more innovation in Norwegian industry.
 SFI CASA is running the Matcards project which is funded until the end of 2019.
 The project is about transferring knowledge to industry in the best way possible.

 NTNU Technology Transfer (TTO) has played a major role in Matcards.